 Where can the child have out-patient treatment?

-We will pay fees at an authorised out-patient facility in full.
-We will pay these so long as:

-- the child's treatment is covered by their membership; and - a specialist is overseeing it; and - the facility is recognised by us to provide out-patient services.
+We will pay fees at an out-patient facility in full.
+We will pay these so long as the child's treatment is covered by their membership, and a specialist is overseeing it.